1985

 - These Arms Of Mine (Otis Redding) -Steve Gregory on horns

-Line-up: Paul Rodgers (voc)/Jimmy Page (gtr)/Andy Fairweather-Low (gtr, bass)/
+Line-up: Paul Rodgers (voc)/Jimmy Page (gtr)/Andy Fairweather Low (gtr, bass)/

 Henry Spinetti (dr)/Geraint Watkins (p)